 At Porter Medical Center, we are committed to providing you with meaningful information to support your ability to make informed health care decisions for you and your family.
-A new federal price transparency regulation now requires hospitals across the United States to publish data on all of the charges for services we provide.
+The federal price transparency regulation requires hospitals across the United States to publish data on all of the charges for services we provide.

 We know that you may have questions about the cost of your medical treatment.
 While the mandate requires us to post a considerable amount of data, we want to make sure that you are able to navigate this information with an understanding about what the numbers do – and do not – mean.

-What information is posted as a result of the new price transparency rule?
+What information is posted as a result of the price transparency rule?

 (Use this reference guide for help with navigating the document.)

-- A listing of 300 “shoppable services,” which are clinical services that you choose to have and that can be scheduled in advance.
+A listing of 300 “shoppable services,” which are clinical services that you choose to have and that can be scheduled in advance.
 Of these, the same 70 will be included by every hospital providing this data.
 At Porter Medical Center, we are using an estimator tool to provide this data to our patients.
 Learn how to get the most accurate estimate for your procedure.

 What do I not learn through the posting of this data?